masukomi/mongodb_meilisearch/README.md

 #### Getting Extra Specific
-If your searchable data needs to by dynamically generated instead of just taken directly from the `Mongoid::Document`'s attributes you can define a `search_indexable_hash` method on your class.
-This method must return a hash, and that hash must include the following keys:
+If your searchable data needs to by dynamically generated instead of just taken directly from the `Mongoid::Document`'s attributes or existing methods you can define a `search_indexable_hash` method on your class.

+Before you do, please note that as of v1.1 your `SEARCHABLE_ATTRIBUTES` constant can contain fields and method names in its array of values.
+Making a method for each thing dynamically generated thing you want in the search and then including it in SEARCHABLE_ATTRIBUTES is going to be the easiest way of accomplishing this.

+Your `search_indexable_hash` must return a hash, and that hash must include the following keys:
 - `"id"` - a string that uniquely identifies the record
 - `"object_class"` the name of the class that this record corresponds to.